IMPORTANT REMINDER

 Major Chemical components: Ketones, Terpene Ketone.

-Rosemary Verbenone is a MUST for skin care.
+Rosemary Verbenone is MUST for skin care.
 It is reputed to be excellent for skin regeneration, acne, dermatitis, dry skin, broken veins, dry or oily hair, dandruff, seborrhea, bronchitis, catarrh, sinusitis, asthma.

 Major Chemical Component: Ketones, Verbenone.